-To receive a Performance Unit, at least one of the net revenue or Adjusted EBITDA minimum performance thresholds must be met.
-Each of the minimum performance thresholds for net revenue and Adjusted EBITDA is independent and, if either minimum threshold is met, the award is funded with respect to that performance measure in accordance with the percentages outlined in the table below.
-If the minimum performance level for either performance measure is not met, then there is no funding attributable to that performance measure.
+To have received a 2019 cash award, at least one of the net revenue or Adjusted EBITDA minimum performance thresholds must have been met.
+Each of the minimum performance thresholds for net revenue and Adjusted EBITDA was independent and, if either minimum threshold was met, the award was funded with respect to that performance measure in accordance with the percentages outlined in the table below.
+If the minimum performance level for either performance measure was not met, then there was no funding attributable to that performance measure.